KristiQ92/hello-world/README.md

 Hello

 This is where I am meant to talk about myself.
 I have a BFA in Graphic Design and I am currently in pursuit of a Web Design Certificate.
+This content is here for a homework assignment.